Soy formula

-Soy formula is a substitute for human breast milk.
+Soy formula or soy-based baby formula is a substitute for human breast milk.
 It is a commercial product based on the proteins found in soybeans.
 Soy infant formula uses processed soybeans as its source of protein, and comes in powdered or liquid form.
 Usually lactose-free, soy infant formula contains a different sugar.
 Infants who are intolerant of cows' milk protein may also be intolerant of soy protein.
 It differs from human breast milk in a number of ways.
 Soy protein inhibits the absorption of iron.
 The soy-based formulas discussed by the World Health Organization reports that soy formula is fortified with iron to compensate for this effect.
 One naturally occurring plant-based compound found in soy-based infant formula is phytic acid.
 It is also a strong inhibitor of iron absorption, though it can be removed in processing.
 It is not known how many manufacturers of soy-based formula incorporate this practice.
 China and Vietnam have regulated soy-based infant formulas to include NaFeEDTA (sodium-feric ethylenediaminetetraacetic acid) to fortify the formula and enhance the absorption of iron by the infant.
 When iron compounds are added to soy-based infant formula, the iron compound is encapsulated to prevent it from making the formula dark.